 GOES satellites are designated with a letter prior to launch, but once a satellite has achieved orbit, it is assigned a number.
 The status of all GOES satellites is available here.

-GOES satellites A-M/1-12 have all been decommissioned.
-The GOES satellites currently in operation include GOES-N (GOES 13), GOES-O (GOES 14), GOES-P (GOES 15), GOES-R (GOES 16), and GOES-S (GOES 17).
-GOES 17 is the most recently launched GOES satellite, launched March 1, 2018.
-GOES 13 is in on-orbit storage, GOES 14 is in on-orbit spare, GOES 15 is in operation as GOES West, and GOES 16 is in operation as GOES East.
-GOES-T is scheduled for launch in 2020, while GOES-U is scheduled to launch in 2025.
+GOES satellites A-M/1-12 have all been decommissioned, and GOES-N (GOES-13) is inactive.
+GOES satellites currently in operation include GOES-O (GOES 14), GOES-P (GOES 15), GOES-R (GOES 16), and GOES-S (GOES 17).
+GOES 17 is the most recently launched GOES satellite, launched March 1, 2018, and is in operation as GOES West.
+GOES 16 is in operation as GOES East, with GOES 15 in operation as GOES West backup and GOES 14 operational as an on-orbit spare.
+GOES-T is scheduled for launch in December 2021, while GOES-U has a launch commitment date as the first quarter of fiscal year (FY) 2025.

 NASA launched the GOES-S into orbit for NOAA on March 1, 2018.
 The intent of the GOES-S spacecraft is to give meteorologists additional tools to improve the detection and observation of environmental phenomena, which directly affect public safety and protection of property.

-GOES-S is the second in the GOES-R Series of next-generation weather satellites.
-NASA sources indicate that GOES-S would be renamed GOES-17 when it reached geostationary orbit.
-NASA sources further note that GOES-S will play a crucial role in U.S. weather monitoring and forecasting and will reside in a geostationary position over the Pacific Ocean to provide imagery and data to improve weather forecasts for the western continental U.S., Alaska, Hawaii, and Pacific Ocean to New Zealand.
+GOES-S is the second in the GOES-R Series of next-generation weather satellites, and was renamed GOES-17 when it reached geostationary orbit.
+NASA sources note that GOES-17 plays a crucial role in U.S. weather monitoring and forecasting, and resides in a geostationary position over the Pacific Ocean to provide imagery and data to improve weather forecasts for the western continental U.S., Alaska, Hawaii, and Pacific Ocean to New Zealand.

-Specific to spacecraft oversight, NOAA will manage the GOES-R Series Program through an integrated NOAA/NASA office and oversee the acquisition of the program ground system.
-Additionally, NASA will oversee the acquisition of the spacecraft, instruments and launch vehicles; while Lockheed Martin Space Systems will be responsible for spacecraft development, integration and testing.
-Mission operations will be performed at NOAA’s Satellite Operations facility in Maryland; Harris Corp. will provide the main instrument payload for the Advanced Baseline Imager and the ground system, including the antenna system for data receipt; and Colorado’s United Launch Alliance will provide the Atlas V launch service.
-NASA’s Launch Services Program (LSP), which is based at Kennedy Space Center in Florida, will manage the agency’s efforts to commercially provide rockets for specific missions.
+Specific to spacecraft oversight, NOAA manages the GOES-R Series Program through an integrated NOAA/NASA office and oversee the acquisition of the program ground system.
+Additionally, NASA oversees the acquisition of the spacecraft, instruments and launch vehicles; while Lockheed Martin Space Systems is responsible for spacecraft development, integration and testing.
+Mission operations are performed at NOAA’s Satellite Operations facility in Maryland; Harris Corp. provides the main instrument payload for the Advanced Baseline Imager and the ground system, including the antenna system for data receipt; and Colorado’s United Launch Alliance provides the Atlas V launch service.
+NASA’s Launch Services Program (LSP), which is based at Kennedy Space Center in Florida, manages the agency’s efforts to commercially provide rockets for specific missions.

 There are three main categories of GOES-S series instruments: NADIR pointing (ABI and GLM); solar pointing (EXIS and SUVI); and in-situ (SEISS and MAG).